dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

     oc login -u operator -n logging

+The settings for Logging are already in place in the inventory file (see the previous listing before you deployed Metrics).

 &#8680; Execute the Logging deployment playbook like this:

-    ansible-playbook -i /etc/ansible/hosts \
+    ansible-playbook -i /etc/ansible/ocp-with-glusterfs-registry \
       -e openshift_logging_install_logging=true \
       /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/openshift-logging.yml

-After 1-2 minutes the playbook finishes and you have a number of new pods in the `logging` namespace:
+After 5 minutes the playbook finishes and you have a number of new pods in the `logging` namespace:

 &#8680; List all the ElasticSearch pods that aggregate and store the logs: